alaraayan/project-3-server/README.md

 <img src="images/filter-movies.gif" alt="user filtering movies index"/>

 ## Challenges
-The biggest challenge for the was figuring out how to manage editing the moods -adding and removing- of an existing movie.
-Initially I thought of this functionality would be just like comments and handled the backend with ease.
-However because we were fetching our data from an external API and then seeding with it, needed to know which user added which mood to which movie this proved to be a tricky task.
-I wanted a mood to be moved from one section to the other once selected and first achieved this by pushing all selections to a new array.
+The biggest challenge I had was figuring out how to manage changing the moods -adding and removing- of an existing movie.
+Initially I thought this functionality would be just like comments and handled the backend with ease.
+However, because we were fetching our data from an external API and then seeding with the added moods and we needed to know which user added which mood to which movie, this proved to be a tricky task once we took the project full stack.

+In terms of UX, I wanted a mood to be moved from one section to the other once selected and first achieved this by pushing all newly selected moods to a new array.
 This allowed me to be able to add all the moods to the movie once the form was submitted.

-Removing the moods was a different set of challenges though.
+Removing the moods was a different set of challenge.
 Because a user could add three moods to a movie and then go back, remove two of them and add four more all at once.
 I had to find a way to handle all of these events in one form submission.

 The eureka moment came when I realised just because the user was clicking a button to submit the new moods, I didn't have to submit them then and there.
 This changed my entire perspective on the problem and the end result was much cleaner code where the new and updated movie moods are submitted each and every time the user clicks on a mood.
-The button that used to submit the moods is now only there for UX purposes, it has zero actual functionality.
+The button that used to submit the moods is now only there for UX purposes, it has no actual functionality.

 ###### A mood is added to the movie as soon as the user clicks on it:
 ``` javascript